f5devcentral/f5-ja4/Access/README.md

 ## How to Use

 > Copy the iRules from this folder.
-> Add iRule event trigger in your Access Policy.
+> Add iRule event trigger in your Access Policy, take care of the trigger ID in the iRule.
 > In case you try to query external JA4db website, you can utilize HTTP connector to make use of the obtained parameters.